Peace walk

 A peace walk or peace march, sometimes referred to as a peace pilgrimage, is a form of nonviolent action where a person or group marches a set distance to raise awareness for particular issues important to the walkers.

 350 km Long Peace Walk New Zealand

-Kharlzada Kasrat Rai, the World Record for Peace Walks, has devoted his life for the cause of Peace, Education, Health and Cultural activities.
+Kharlzada Kasrat Rai, twice the World Record holder for Peace Walks, has devoted his life for the cause of Peace, Education, Health and Cultural activities.
 He has achieved a widespread fame for the sake of his noble cause.

 He has conducted several walks with the flag of peace within and beyond the boundaries of Pakistan.

-He is doing a 350 km Long Peace Walk from Wellington to Christchurch in commemoration of the Christchurch Mosques Attack.
+In 2020, he made a 350 km Long Peace Walk from Wellington to Christchurch in commemoration of the Christchurch Mosques Attack.
 He is doing this walk voluntarily for the sake of humanity and Peace.
 The Peace Walk will start from New Zealand Parliament on 5 March.

 India

 Starting in 1951, Vinoba Bhave undertook a peace walk with many of his followers throughout India for land reform.
 He walked for more than a decade, asking landowners to consider him a son and give him one-sixth of their land for him to distribute to the poor.

 A peace walk campaign called "Freedom Walk" was organized by the Free Software Community in Kerala in 2008.
 Four volunteers walked 750 mi from one end of the state to the other to promote free software.